CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_progbasics.md

 Global variables live from when the module is imported until the end of the application - unless the variable is explicitly deleted.
 Built-in variables live from the start of the interpreter until the code exits.
 #### If you need to access the iterator variable after a for loop, how would you do it in Python?
+The iterator variable can still be accessed after the for loop completes, you can reference it like any other variable.
 #### What type of elements can a list contain in Python?
+Lists can conatin any type of object
 #### What is slice operator in Python and how to use?
+The slice operator returns a slice from a string,list or tupple between the n and m index with the first index being inclusive and the last index being exclusive.For example mylist[n:m]
 #### What arithmetic operators (+,*,-,/) can be used on lists in Python?
 What do they do?
++:addition(also used to concatenate strings and lists) *:multiplication
+-:subtraction
+/:division
 #### What is the purpose of the in and not in membership operators in Python?
+the "in" and "not" in operators can be used to determine if a value can be found in a variable
 #### What does the + operator mean when used with strings in Python?
+When the + operator is used on strings, it joins the two strings together.
+"The qu"+"ick br"+"own f"+"ox jumps" = "The quick brown fox jumps"
 #### Explain f strings in Python?
+f strings are string literals that have an f at the beginning and {} containing expressions that will be replaced with their values.
 #### Name 4 iterable types in Python!
+list,tupple,set,dictionary
 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
+A generator yields one value at a time and generates it only when in demand.
+With a list comprehension Python keeps the whole list in memory.
+Generators are memory efficient but comprehensions are faster.
 #### Does the order of the function definitions matter in Python?
 Why?
+Function definition order doesn't matter.
+If a function is defined when it's looked up(called) it's going to work.
 #### What does unpacking mean in Python?
+Unpacking is assigning an iterable of values to a tuple (or list) of variables in a single assignment statement. when unpacking we can use any iterable on the right side of the assignment operator.
+The left side can be filled with a tuple or with a list of variables.
+The * operator can be used to unpack all the values of an iterable that have not been assigned yet.
+*range(5)
+(0,1,2,3,4)

 #### What happens when you try to assign the result of a function which has no return statement to a variable in Python?
+the variable will be assigned a None value

 ## Software engineering

 ### Debugging

 #### What techniques can you use while debugging a program in Python?
+Use the python builtin debugger(PDB)
+Use the debugger built into the IDE.
+Using breakpoints and tracepoints.
+Use print function to try to pinpoint the problem.
 #### What does step over, step into and step out mean while using the debugger?
+step over: step over a line of code, if the line is a function it will be executed and the result returned without going over each line of the function step into:same as step over, but if the line is a function it will run the function line by line step out:return to the line where the function was called
 #### How can you start to debug a program from a certain line using the debugger?
+By placing a breakpoint on the line you want to start the debugging from.

 ### Version control

 #### What are the advantages of using a version control system?
 #### What is the difference between the working directory, the staging area and the repository in git?
+Working directory: The current, active directory that you modify locally.
+Staging area: contains the files that are added with git add.
+Repositry: the repository tracks and saves the history of all changes made to the files in a project.
 #### What are remote repositories in git?
+Repositories stored on a remote server(either github or other hosting services)
 #### Why does a merge conflict occur?
+A merge conflict occurs when Git is unable to automatically resolve differences in code between two commits.
 #### Through what series of commands could you put a new file into a remote repository connected to your existing local repository?
+git add "file path"
+git commit -m "commit message" git push
 #### What does it mean atomic commits and descriptive commit messages?
+An atomic commit is is a commit that cannot be broken down into smaller parts,doesn't break the build and it's purpose is clear from the commit message.
+A descriptive commit message is one that accurately and clearly describes the changes made by the commit.
 #### What’s the difference between git and GitHub?
+git is a version control system, while github is a hosting service for storing and managing git repositories.
 ## Software design

 ### Clean code